Video Oral History

 Heidi Durham shared her memories with Nicole Grant and Trevor Griffey on

 November 7, 2005.
-To the right are streaming-video excerpts of the interview in windows media format.
+To the right are streaming-video excerpts of the interview.

 Video editing by Daren Salter.